Why people use ImageConverterTool

 What if I do not know which format to use?

 Start in the Guides section.
-It explains the common tradeoffs between JPG, PNG, WebP, compression, and metadata cleanup.
+It explains the common tradeoffs between JPG, PNG, WebP, AVIF, HEIC, PDF workflows, background cleanup, compression, and metadata handling.

 Which browsers are supported?